Online Company Registration in Nepal

 Step-by-Step Guide to Online Company Registration in Nepal

-Creating an Account on the OCR Portal
+Creating an Account on the OCR Portal for Online Company Registration

 The first step in online company registration is creating an account on the official OCR portal (www.ocr.gov.np).
 This process includes: